bigsql/hive_fdw/HDP_CLOUDERA_INSTRUCTIONS.md

-Using ATHENA-FDW with a Hadoop Sandbox VM
+Using HIVE-FDW with a Hadoop Sandbox VM
 =========================================

 ## Overview ##

-This HadoopFDW extension is built for the Linux distribution of [PostgreSQL by BigSQL] (http://bigsql.org).
-It allows access to Hive from PostgreSQL.
+This extension provides access to Big Data from PostgreSQL.

-This document elucidates the steps needed to run it against *CDH 5.5 Quickstart VM* and *HDP 2.4.0 on Hortonworks Sandbox VM*.
+This document outlines the steps needed to run it against *CDH 5.5 Quickstart VM* and *HDP 2.4.0 on Hortonworks Sandbox VM*.

 ## Pre-Requisites ##